-If sitting for too long hurts your back, buy this seat cushion that Amazon shoppers love while it's on sale for less than $26
+If sitting for too long hurts your back, buy this seat cushion that Amazon shoppers love while it's on sale for less than $25 for Prime Day

 Anyone who has experienced back pain knows it can be debilitating.
 Stretching helps some, but your best bet is to take preventative measures.
 If you're sitting in an uncomfortable chair with no support or cushion for hours on end, change that!